-Instead of checking to see if the results were correct or even mine, he questioned whether I really had an appendectomy…..
+One would think he would have checked to see if the results were correct or even mine.
+Instead, he questioned whether I really had an appendectomy…..
 I told him he could call the hospital where it took place if he had any more questions.

-Later after this surgery meant to address the rest of the botched hysterectomy, I asked the attending surgeon if he saw an appendix.
+Later after surgery, I asked the attending surgeon if he saw an appendix.
 He said NO!
-The validation joy didn’t last long as I soon began dealing with the fallout from the errors he made during surgery.
+The validation joy didn’t last long.
+I soon began dealing with the fallout from the errors he made during surgery.

 Think surgical errors aren’t common?
 Well, they appear to be with me!Tweet